kneerose/cardano-test-plans/userStoryInventoryChangHF.md

 - When I try to access the dRep registration page.
 - Then I should be restricted and prevented from accessing the page.

+## 6N: Display Feedback Modal

+**User Story:** As a user (either connected or not connected to a compatible wallet), I want a feedback modal to appear when I click the feedback button.

+### Acceptance Criteria

+- Given that I am using the app (whether or not I have my wallet connected).
+- When I click the feedback button.
+- Then I should see a feedback modal containing:
+  - A "Report an issue" button.
+  - An "Idea or new feature" button.

+## 6O: Dedicated Interface to Fill in Bug Details

+**User Story:** As a user (either connected or not connected to a compatible wallet), I want an interface to fill in bug details.

+### Acceptance Criteria

+- Given that I am using the app (whether or not I have my wallet connected).
+- When I want to report a bug.
+- Then I should see an interface with a bug form consisting of:
+  - An input box for a feedback comment.
+  - A button for adding an attachment.
+  - An input box for email.
+  - A button to screenshot and annotate the screen.
+  - A button to record the screen.
+  - A button to submit a bug.

+## 6P: Dedicated Interface to Fill in Details of Ideas or New Features

+**User Story:** As a user (either connected or not connected to a compatible wallet), I want an interface to fill in details of ideas or new features.

+### Acceptance Criteria

+- Given that I am using the app (whether or not I have my wallet connected).
+- When I want to share my idea or new feature to improve the tool or the overall experience.
+- Then I should see an interface with a form consisting of:
+  - An input box for the name of the idea or new feature.
+  - An input box for summarizing the idea or new feature.
+  - An input box for additional details.
+  - A button for adding an attachment.
+  - A button to screenshot and annotate the screen.
+  - A button to record the screen.
+  - A button to submit the idea or new feature.

+## 6Q: Report a Bug

+**User Story:** As a user (either connected or not connected to a compatible wallet), I want to report a bug.

+### Acceptance Criteria

+- Given that I am using the app (whether or not I have my wallet connected).
+- When I want to report a bug with valid details.
+- Then I should be able to submit a bug.

+## 6R: Share an Idea or Request a New Feature

+**User Story:** As a user (either connected or not connected to a compatible wallet), I want to share my idea or request a new feature.

+### Acceptance Criteria

+- Given that I am using the app (whether or not I have my wallet connected).
+- When I want to share my idea or request a new feature to improve the tool or the overall experience with valid data.
+- Then I should be able to submit my idea or new feature request.

 ## 7A: Propose A Governance Action on Disconnected Wallet State

 **User Story:** As a user who has not connected their wallet to the app, I want to be prompted to connect my wallet to the app If I try to propose a governance action.